On-campus Employment (F-1)

 Here is what you need to do before you begin your work:

-1. If you are a new student or starting a new education level (example: changing from Pathways to Degree Studies or Bachelors to Masters), make sure that you have completed OIPS: F-1 Check-In
+• you are a returning student and starting a new education level (example: changing from Pathways to Degree Studies or Bachelors to Masters

 • Watch the video

-• Complete the steps in the New International Employees Hiring Guidance (PDF).
-However, skip steps related to Social Security Numbers since you already have one
+• Complete the steps in the New International Employees Hiring Guidance (PDF)

 Looking for an on-campus job?